 A dedicated set up (see fig. 1) was developed in order to measure both the birefringence intensity and the amplitude of surface waves in a vertically vibrated layer of fd suspension.
-A parallelepipedic glass cell of length 72 mm, thickness 6 mm, and height 8 mm (respectively corresponding to the x, y, and z directions) is filled up to a height h=6 mm with the suspension and vibrated by an electromagnetic shaker (Ling Dynamic Systems V406).
+A parallelepipedic glass cell of length 72 mm, thickness 6 mm, and height 8 mm (respectively corresponding to the x, y, and zdirections) is filled up to a height h = 6 mm with the suspension and vibrated by an electromagnetic shaker (Ling Dynamic Systems V406).

-The driving acceleration is sinusoidal with amplitude a = $10-100 \text{ m.s}^{-2}$ and frequency f = 50-200 Hz.
-The suspension is thermostated at $T = 20 \pm 0.5$ °C by a water circulation beneath the cell.
+The driving acceleration is sinusoidal with amplitude a = 10- 100 m s-2 and frequency f = 50-200 Hz.
+The suspension is thermostated at $T = 20 \pm 0.5$ °C by water circulation beneath the cell.
 The cell is sealed by a PVC cover to prevent evaporation and surface contamination.
 It is placed between two polarizers and lit from the back.
-A fast CCD camera (Mikrotron MC1310) captures the transmitted light at $\sim 1000$ fps.
-For each value of the acceleration a and frequency f, we wait for two minutes so that a steady state is reached, after which two movies are recorded over twenty driving periods (T = 20/f): (i) a first movie with aligned polarizers from which the amplitude $\xi(x,t)$ is easily extracted as a function of the horizontal position x and time t and (ii) a second movie under crossed polarizers in order to measure the transmitted intensity field I(x,z,t) and to visualize the flowinduced birefringence.† We checked that at the frequencies under study, the rather large aspect ratio of our experimen-
+A fast CCD camera (Mikrotron MC1310) captures the transmitted light at \sim 1000 fps.
+For each value of the acceleration a and frequency f, we wait for two minutes so that a steady state is reached, after which two movies are recorded over twenty driving periods (T = 20/f): (i) a first movie with aligned polarizers from which the amplitude $\xi(x, t)$ is easily extracted as a function of the horizontal position x and time t and

-Fig. 1 Schematic of the set up.
+Fig. 1 A schematic of the set up.
 A parallelepipedic cell (1) sealed by a plexiglass lid (2) and thermostated by water circulation (3) from a thermostated bath (4) is vertically vibrated by an electromagnetic shaker (5).
-The amplitude of the oscillation is recorded via an accelerometer (6), while the temperature of the cell is measured with a probe (7) and feedbacked to the water bath.
-Left: side view of the cell tal cell $72/6 \gtrsim 10$ always enforces a one-dimensional surface wave pattern along the x direction.
-In all cases, the surface response was observed to be subharmonic so that $\xi(x,t)$ is well described by:
+The amplitude of the oscillation is recorded via an accelerometer (6), while the temperature of the cell is measured with a probe (7) and fed back to the water bath.
+Left: a side view of the cell.

+(ii) a second movie under crossed polarizers in order to measure the transmitted intensity field I(x, z, t) and to visualize the flowinduced birefringence.† We checked that at the frequencies under study, the rather large aspect ratio of our experimental cell 72/6 ≥ 10 always enforces a one-dimensional surface wave pattern along the x direction.
+In all cases, the surface response was observed to be subharmonic so that $\xi(x, t)$ is well described by:

-$$\xi(x,t) = \sin(kx) \sum{n=0}^{\infty} \xi_n \cos\left(\left(n + \frac{1}{2}\right)\omega t + \psi_n\right), \quad (1)$$ where k is the wave number, $\omega = 2\pi f$ , and $\xi_n$ (resp. $\psi_n$ ) is the amplitude (resp. phase) of the $n^{\text{th}}$ harmonic.
-In our experiments $\xi_0 \gg \xi{n>0}$ , so that we will only consider n=0 in what follows.
+$$\xi(x,t) = \sin(kx) \sum{n=0}^{\infty} \xi_n \cos\left(\left(n + \frac{1}{2}\right)\omega t + \psi_n\right),\tag{1}$$ where k is the wave number, $\omega = 2\pi f$, and ξ_n (resp. ψ_n) is the amplitude (resp. phase) of the n^{th} harmonic.
+In our experiments $\xi_0 \gg \xi{n>0}$, so that we will only consider n=0 in what follows.